 The first part of the cycle (the first four semesters) offers general knowledge of Economics after which students can specialize in different fields.
 During those semesters students learn key economic principles, how to analyze the environment in which a firm operates focusing on business environment in B&H and learn principles of business decision making.
 The second part of this cycle (also lasting four semesters) mostly deals with elements of marketing mix and their characteristics.
-It also offers students knowledge of marketing.
+It also offers students knowledge of marketing research process, use of IT in marketing as well as other specific forms of marketing.
 The students will also have a chance to do a one-month internship in the sixth semester.

-3 Overall Qualification Learning Outcomes
+Overall Qualification Learning Outcomes